cristiansaavedra/TableauTREX-CustomeParameterExt/README.md

 # TableauTREX-CustomeParameterExt
-Tableau TREX Custome Parameter Extension
+Tableau TREX Custom Parameter Extension

 This Tableau Extension is a simplification of Data-Driven Parameters Extension https://github.com/tableau/extension-data-driven-parameters/
 Was result of a colaboration of a great person and amazing avocate developer Keshia Rose from Tableau.